zhaonc/zhaonc.github.io/_posts/2021-10-11-reading-notes-should-equity-factors-be-betting-on-industries.markdown

 ---
-title: "Synopsis: Should equity factors be betting on industries?"
+title: "Reading Notes: Should equity factors be betting on industries?"
 layout: post
 date: '2021-10-11 23:43:00 +0800'
 categories: